AgoraIO-Community/AUIVoiceRoom/iOS/AScenesKit/README.md

 *English | [中文](README_zh.md)*
 ##  Overview
-AScenesKit is a container component for karaoke rooms that integrates UI and services provided by AUIKit, providing developers with a solution to quickly build karaoke scenes.
+AScenesKit is a container component for voicechat rooms that integrates UI and services provided by AUIKit, providing developers with a solution to quickly build voicechat scenes.

 ### Directory
 ```